DaryaShyroka/Sudoku290/Extension.md

 Then initialize the array inside `newGame()`and place it inside the`boards` variable.
 Also, `Random.nextInt` has to be called with the length of `boards` so that all the boards have an equal chance of being initialized when the `New Game` button is clicked by the user.

+## 2. Add Show Solution Button

+Although there is a check solution button to check if the board has been solved, it would be nice to have a button to display the solution.
+This function could be implemented within the `Controller` class and `SudokuView` class.

+Begin by creating a new button in `SudokuView` and assinging it the handler.
+Now create the function for displaying the solution in the `Controller` class.

+The function will have to work with the `currentBoard` array to display the solution.
+Each cell in the array has a `currentNum` value which can be changed to the correct value.

+The new function should return nothing.